JaniPM/chatty/README.md

 - CommonJS is used for module-option => Jest and some other libs don't play yet well together with ES2020/ESNext.
 - Build excludes spec files `"./src/**/*.spec.ts"`.
 Otherwise, jest would run tests twice, once for ts files and once for transpiled js files.
 Besides we don't want test files included to `./dist`

+### Dev

+Nodemon is used together with ts-node.
+See `nodemon.json` configuration relating to exec command and which files to include and ignore.

 ### Test

 - ts-jest is used with jest in order to support TypeScript. ts-jest is added as a preset in jest.config.js